rahulbhadani/quantum-guacamole/README.md

 # quantum-guaquamole
-## Curated Definitions from Quantum Information Processing
+## Curated Definitions and Readings from Quantum Information Processing

+### Definitions

 **Homodyne Detection and Heterodyne Detection**: Homodyne detection is a method of extracting information encoded as modulation of the phase and/or frequency of an oscillating signal, by comparing that signal with a standard oscillation that would be idential to the signal if it carried no information.
 Here, *Homodyne* signifies single frequency.
 In *Heterodyne Detection* dual frequencies are involved.
 A receiver is called Homodyne receiver when the carrier frequency *fc* is the local frequency *fLO* are same.
 When frequency of local oscillator is different, then the detector is called*Heterodyne Detector*.